 Visit the Lansyer Museum

-This small and charming museum installed in the heart of the royal city of Loches is dedicated to the 19th-century landscape painter Emmanuel Lansyer (1835-1893), who bequeathed his family home and collection to the town of Loches.
-Since 1902, it has presented paintings and engravings by the artist in his former home, as well as personal items and Japanese objects that the painter collected.
-It was an opportunity for me to discover this independent artist who loved painting nature and was a student of Viollet-le-Duc and Courbet.
+This small and charming museum located in the heart of the cité royale de Loches is dedicated to the 19th-century landscape painter Emmanuel Lansyer (1835-1893), who bequeathed his family home and collection to the town of Loches.
+Since 1902, it has presented paintings and engravings by the artist in his former home, but also personal items belonging to the painter and Japanese objects that he collected.
+It was an opportunity for me to discover this independent artist who loved painting nature and who was a student of Viollet-le-Duc and Courbet.

-I recommend taking a quick look at the museum, and don’t miss out on strolling through the house’s small romantic garden (free access during museum opening hours), redesigned in 1998 based on a watercolor by the artist, which offers a bucolic green break in the heart of the medieval city and invites you to wander.
+I recommend that you take a short tour of the museum and also don’t miss a walk in the small romantic garden of the house (free access during museum opening hours), redesigned in 1998 based on a watercolor by the artist, which offers a bucolic break of greenery in the heart of the medieval city and encourages you to wander.

 1 rue Lansyer 37600 Loches